emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 * The Portcullis is closed and cannot be forced open without a **DC 20 Athletics Check**.
 It can normally be opened with a wheel embedded in the wall in the Ritual Chamber (area 38)

 ## Area 38 - Ritual Chamber
-* The chanting mysteriously stops
+* The chanting mysteriously stops when the characters walk in.
+*